You want smart political talk without the meltdowns?

 That has been happening long before I was here.

-But I think what's different in the last four or five years is you've got people on the prime of their careers going from California to Florida.
+But I think what's different in the last four or five years is you've got people in the prime of their careers going from California to Florida.

-I never saw Florida license plate growing up here in Florida.
+I never saw a Florida license plate growing up here in Florida.

 A lot of Floridians were worried about how these people were going to vote.

-Yes, the taxes, yes, the way the states run, crime has been a huge issue because you've had Soros back prosecutors in many of these blue cities that haven't that have let the criminals roam free.
+Crime has been a huge issue because you've had Sorospec prosecutors in many of these blue cities that have let the criminals roam free.

-They've attacked the police, they defunded police, and crime has gone through the roof.
+They defunded police and crime has gone through the roof.

-And Florida, our crime rates at a 50 year low.
+In Florida, our crime rate's at a 50-year low.

 And so people just had enough of it.

-So we're happy to that we've been some place people have wanted to vote with their feet on.
+So we're happy that we've been a place people have wanted to vote with their feet on.

-I don't, Sean, go out and beg people to come here because it's we need more infrastructure.
+I don't, Sean, go out and beg people to come here because we need more infrastructure.

-There's a lot of things that you got to do when that happens.
+There's a lot of things that you've got to do when that happens.

 You see leftist governments driving people away, and then states that perform like Florida are where everybody's going.

-Um, but what I'm seeing is when I talk to people and I ask them why are you leaving?
+But what I'm seeing is when I talk to people and I ask them, why are you leaving?

-Why are you picking up you know, families that have lived in in Michigan, Wisconsin, uh Pennsylvania, New York for all the all these years, why are they leaving?
+Why are you picking up families that have lived in Michigan, Wisconsin, Pennsylvania, New York for all these years?

 They're mentioning everything that you just said.

-You know, you talk about, for example, the the population similarity with New York.
+You know, you talk about, for example, the population similarity with New York.

-The infrastructure is probably, you know, fifty times better down in Florida, but you you have half the budget.
+The infrastructure is probably 50 times better down in Florida, but you have half the budget.

-Uh he's going to be struggling with a what, a 40 billion dollar budget deficit this year.
+And I know your buddy Gavin Newsom, who doesn't appear to like you very much, he's going to be struggling with what, a $40 billion budget deficit this year.

-Yeah, no, I mean, I think that's that that's a great uh example.
+I mean, I think that's a great example.

-And uh California had been one state that was the epitome of the American dream.
+And California had been one state that was the epitome of the American dream.

 It was the place under President Reagan that people would want to go to for decades.